Cannabis Spirituality: Using Plant Medicine as a Sacred Tool

 Bhang is drunk widely during the Indian festival of Holi – the springtime celebration of good over evil, involving the dispersion of colorful dyes.
 Bhang is also consumed by some ascetics as a tool for meditation and spiritual introspection.

 Hindu sages who consider cannabis sacred, believe the plant cleanses one of sins and helps to unify with Shiva, allowing one to avoid the miseries of negative karma in future lifetimes.
 They have also long believed in its medicinal value.
-However, using cannabis recreationally as a non-sacrament is thought sinful.
+However, using cannabis recreationally as a non-sacrament is thought to be sinful.

-How to Use Cannabis Spiritually
+Using Cannabis Spiritually

 Cannabis as a spiritual tool is subjective and there’s no one way to go about doing it.
 However, there are some best practices or guidelines you can adhere to in order to approach it the right way.
-Below are some cannabis spirituality standards to guide anyone who might be interested.

 Know your tolerance level.